B2B Marketing Agency logo

 Low balling is a pricing tactic most often used in competitive bidding in the construction industry.
 But, there are some less ethical examples.

 The reason for doing this is tactical; one hopes to win a position that allows clawing back profits through some future means that may not be possible without gaining the entry point.
-Low balling buys that entry point.
+Low balling buys that entry point by knocking out the competition.

 Low balling in competitive tendering